Interview: Malaysia Healthcare Travel Council CEO Sherene Azli on the past, present and future of medical tourism in Malaysia.

 How are your KPI’s?

-In terms of performance, from where we started in 2011 ‘till now, we have been seeing an average annual growth of about 14% to 16% every year.
-It has always been double-digit growth… and from 2015 to 2016 we actually saw 23%.
-‘16 to ‘17 was about 16% and we are hoping that we will exceed 20% this year as well.
-Compared to “general” tourism, our growth rate is much higher, and in terms of spending, a medical tourist spends about 3 to 4 times more than a normal tourist.
-Then they also bring their family members along, which we don’t take into account in the calculation, so technically, the spill-over effect is really huge.
-Last year, we recorded about 1.3 billion Ringgit in medical revenue alone.
-So, with the multiplier effect, plus wellness, plus dental, which are not included in that 1.3 billion, this will contribute about 4 to 5 billion Ringgit to Malaysia’s GDP.
+In terms of performance, from 2011 to 2017, we have been recording an average annual growth of 16 – 17 %.
+In 2016, we saw a 23% growth from 2015.
+In terms of spending, a medical tourist spends about 3 to 4 times more than a normal tourist.
+Medical tourists tend to also bring their family members along, numbers which are not taken into account in the calculation, so technically, the spill-over effect is really huge.
+Last year, we recorded about 1.3 billion Malaysian Ringgit in medical revenue alone.
+So, with the multiplier effect, plus wellness, dental and other ancillary services, which are not included in that 1.3 billion, this will contribute about 4 to 5 billion Ringgit to Malaysia’s GDP.
 If we do as well in terms of driving growth as we expect to, we project about 10 billion Ringgit contribution to the economy by 2020.

 What are your main source markets?

-The number one market is Indonesia which accounts for 50% to 60% of our arrivals.
-Last year we exceeded our target of 1 million arrivals and close to 60% are still Indonesians as our main source country, but we are seeing growth from other ASEAN countries like Myanmar and Vietnam; so much so that we have started opening offices in these two countries.
-We saw double-digit growth from China every year for the past two years.
-China is growing – especially for fertility, and then we have India.
-So if you look at 690 million population for southeast Asia and then you add 1.2 billion in China and 1.4 billion in India we have around half the world’s population, so we don’t need to look much further.
+Our largest market is currently Indonesia, which accounts for 50% to 60% of our arrivals.
+Last year we exceeded our target of 1 million arrivals and close to 60% are still Indonesians.
+That being said, we are seeing growth from other ASEAN countries like Myanmar and Vietnam – so much so that we have started opening representative offices in these two countries.
+At the same time, we have seen double-digit growth from China every year for the past two years.
+China is growing – especially for fertility, India is also on the rise.
+The population for southeast Asia is 690 million, combined with 1.4 billion in China and 1.2 billion in India we have quite a large volume of potential healthcare travellers.

 Why is ITB Berlin important for you then?